 In November 2019, the world first began hearing whispers of a new highly transmissible virus, but few realized the degree to which it would reshape the way we live and work, and the impact it would have on the mental health of so many people, including the doctors and nurses on the front-line of our health care systems.

-Receptiviti felt it was important to document this global trauma by curating a dataset for research into psychological distress caused by large-scale, sustained, traumatic events.
-To this end, we have curated a dataset of the daily language from over 6,500 healthcare professionals, comprised of almost 4 million comments spanning a four-year period, and we are making it available to researchers, by request.
+Receptiviti felt it was important to document this global trauma by curating a dataset to research the psychological distress caused by such a large-scale, sustained, traumatic event.
+To this end, we have curated a dataset of the daily language from over 6,500 healthcare professionals, comprised of almost 4 million comments spanning a four-year period.

-The Healthcare Professionals’ Mental Wellbeing Dataset is a dataset comprised of language from the Reddit submissions of 4,138 self-identified nurses and 2,585 self-identified doctors spanning four years (and counting) beginning July, 2019.
+The dataset is a dataset comprised of language from the Reddit submissions of 4,138 self-identified nurses and 2,585 self-identified doctors spanning four years (and counting) beginning July, 2019.
 Language from each doctor and nurse was, and continues to be, collected from all their submissions to Reddit including their posts, subreddits, and comments, regardless of the topic.
 At time of writing, the dataset contained 3.9 million comments.

 Dataset Highlights: Longitudinal Study of Mental Wellbeing